Brewnetic/CS122-Final-Group-Project-Guides/StarterPack3-TeamRolesResponsibilities.md

 - Tests edge cases ("What if stock goes negative?"
 "What if we add 0 products?")
 - Tests the overall workflow end-to-end
 - Writes testing documentation
-- Validates that demo works perfectly before presentation
+- Validates that the demo works perfectly before presentation

 **Example contributions:**

 - "Found a bug: the app crashes if you update stock for a non-existent product"
-- "I tested with empty inventory, 1 product, and 100 products—all work great"
+- "I tested with empty inventory, 1 product, and 100 products — all work great"
 - "The demo should go: add 3 products, sell some, show alert, show report"
 - "I created a test checklist so we don't forget anything"